Entropy collapse versus entropy rigidity for Reeb and Finsler flows: Introduction

 It is a classical theorem of Dinaburg~\cite{Din71} and Manning~\cite{Man79} that the geodesic flow of any Riemannian metric on~$Q_k$ has positive topological entropy (cf.\ Appendix~\ref{a:Manning} below).
 Their results do not give a uniform positive lower bound on~$\widehat h_{\top}(g)$ nor do they say anything about the minimizers, however.
 This was achieved in the following remarkable result of Katok~\cite{Kat83}.

 \begin{theorem} For every Riemannian metric $g$ on $Q_k$ it holds that

 Moreover, equality holds if and only if $g$ has constant curvature. \end{theorem}

 Geodesic flows are very special Reeb flows.
 For our unit circle bundle over~$Q_k$, Reeb flows can be described as follows.
 We look at the cotangent bundle $T^*Q_k$ instead of the tangent bundle, endowed with its usual symplectic form $\omega = d \lambda$, where $\lambda = \sum_{j=1}^2 p_j\2 dq_j$.
 Let $H \colon T^*Q_k \to \R$ be a continuous function that is smooth and positive away from the zero-section and fiberwise positively homogenous of degree one: $H(q, r p) = r H(q,p)$ for all $r \geq 0$.
-Then $S^*(H) := H^{-1} (1)$ is a smooth hypersurface of~$T^*Q_k$ with the property that for each point $q \in Q_k$ the intersection $S_q^* (H) := S^*(H) \cap T_q^*Q_k$ with the cotangent plane at~$q$ is a smooth star surrounding the origin~$0_q$, see the left drawing in Figure~\ref{star.fig}.
+Then $S^*(H) := H^{-1} (1)$ is a smooth hypersurface of~$T^*Q_k$ with the property that for each point $q \in Q_k$ the intersection $S_q^* (H) := S^*(H) \cap T_q^*Q_k$ with the cotangent plane at~$q$ is the smooth boundary of a domain which is starshaped with respect to the origin~$0_q$, see the left drawing in Figure~\ref{star.fig}.
 Denote by $\phi_H^t$ the restriction of the Hamiltonian flow of~$H$ to~$S^*(H)$.
 The class of these flows are the Reeb flows on our unit circle bundle.
 This flow is a co-geodesic flow exactly if $H$ restricts on each fiber to the square root of a positive quadratic form.
 Special shapes of the fibers $S_q^* (H)$ in $T_q^*Q_k$ correspond to special Reeb flows:

 \begin{itemize} \item[($\varbigcirc$)] $\phi_H^t$ is a Riemannian geodesic flow if and only if each $S_q^* (H)$ is a centrally symmetric ellipse.

 \item[(\1$\square$\1)] $\phi_H^t$ is a reversible Finsler geodesic flow if and only if each $S_q^* (H)$ is a centrally symmetric closed smooth curve with strictly positive curvature.